Prelf1992/distributed-ml-training-system/README.md

 * Commit 190: Chore: Add new feature README for better readability. at 2025-05-19 15:13:11
 * Commit 191: Chore: Update build config component to align with standards. at 2025-05-19 10:29:04
 * Commit 192: CI: Clean up data model to align with standards. at 2025-05-21 09:14:11
+* Commit 193: Fix: Optimize performance of algorithm to support new requirements. at 2025-05-21 10:55:59